Synthetic Biology

 The ZKBS has been conducting continuous monitoring of developments in the field of Synthetic Biology since June 2018.
 A selection of relevant publications is presented here and is updated regularly.
 Based on the continuous monitoring, the third report on synthetic biology was published in July 2022.

-All three ZKBS reports (status December 2021) establish that the current international research approaches in Synthetic Biology are regulated by existing legal specifications such as European directives and the GenTG and currently there is no need for action in this regard.
+All three ZKBS reports (status December 2021) establish that all of the research areas in Synthetic Biology defined by the ZKBS are regulated by already existing legal specifications such as European directives and the GenTG and currently there is no need for action in this regard.

 Individual subfields of synthetic cell research, for example research on bacterial cell division systems, take place in vitro, that is outside of living systems, and are not encompassed by the GenTG.
 These studies to date include no recognizable specific hazard potential; these systems involve no organisms capable of life.